MDAnalysis/MDAnalysis.github.io/_posts/2024-01-11-gsoc2023_marinegor.md

 # Wall time: 1min 14s
 ```

-ok, this is roughly 4 times faster!
+OK, this is roughly 4 times faster!
 Amazing, roughly as we expected.
 Spoiler though -- if we do it with 16 workers, we'll see the total time around 40 seconds, so improvement saturates at some point.

 But, we've lost something valuable when switching to `multiprocessing` -- we don't have a decent progressbar anymore.
 Luckily, we can use an amazing `dask` dashboard that allows us to monitor all tasks given to a particular `dask.distributed` cluster!